 What's considered an Accessory Dwelling Unit (ADU)?

-As housing costs continue to rise across many cities, the demand for alternative housing options is growing.
-One solution that is gaining popularity is the accessory dwelling unit (ADU), also known as a granny flat, in-law suite, or backyard cottage.
+As housing costs continue to rise, the accessory dwelling unit (ADU) β€” also known as a granny flat, in-law suite, or backyard cottage β€” is gaining popularity as a practical housing solution.
 An ADU is a secondary living unit on a single-family residential lot, either attached or detached from the primary residence.

 What is considered an ADU?